The Bee Trail: What’s a bee’s favourite flower?

 Perhaps one way to bolster their survival is to plant the right sources of pollen.
 But just what flowers do bees like the most?
 And how do we find them?

-Our scientists have been hard at work in meadows and orchards, helping to understand what is a bee’s favourite flower.
+Scientists at the Earlham Institute, University of East Anglia (UEA) and University of Cambridge, alongside community organisation Bee Saviour Behaviour, have been hard at work in meadows and orchards, helping to understand what is a bee’s favourite flower.

 They’re using DNA, life’s code, to do that.
 With a snazzy machine called the MinION, they can collect pollen from bees, take the DNA from it, and match it to the flowers they’ve visited, a bit like a supermarket barcode.